-When we encourage businesses to get on Twitter, one of the comments we often hear back is “…but I don’t know what to say”.
+When we encourage businesses embrace social media, one of the comments we often hear back is “…but I don’t know what to say”.

-The fact of the matter is that building relationships on Twitter is not as scary as it first seems.
+The fact of the matter is that building relationships on online is not as scary as it first seems.

 For professionals it is about using all your existing relationship building skills from the real-world and transferring them to the virtual world, or as we like to say – old rules, new tools.